All Episodes

 That was one week ago today.

-Last night on CNN Piers Morgan tonight, a dwindling audience.
+Last night on CNN, Piers Morgan tonight, a dwindling audience.

-Therefore, nobody heard this.
+Therefore, nobody heard of this.

 This is why I am going to replay it for you here.

-And Piers Morgan tonight said the average American, when they come to vote, the big question for them will be has Barack Obama done enough to repair the horrific damage in the financial crisis.
+And Piers Morgan tonight said the average American, when they come to vote, the big question for them will be, has Barack Obama done enough to repair the horrific damage in the financial crisis?

 Do I have an expectation that he will continue that process?